Zoroastrianism in Armenia: Arewordikʿ

-Controversy, assessment and issues in scholarship
+Historiography

+In Armenian historiography, the pre-Christian religion of Armenia is usually referred to as simply paganism (hetanosutyun).
+Leo and Manuk Abeghyan viewed Armenian paganism "almost identical" to Zoroastrianism.
+Before Christianization, Zoroastrianism in Armenia and Georgia "tended to be syncretic and adaptable with plentiful local elements."
+Georges Charachidzé suggests that "the paganism of the ancient Armenians is almost entirely inaccessible to us", describing it as "a sort of local version of Zoroastrianism."
+According to Christina Maranci, from the fourth to first centuries BC, the inhabitants of Armenia "worshipped a local pantheon of gods with parallels in the Zoroastrian religion of Iran", hence the term Hellenistic Armenia, "often used to describe this period, is potentially misleading."
+Helen C. Evans suggests that "most Armenians converting to Christianity practiced local religions, like the worship of Anahit or Zoroastrianism, the state religion of Persia, while a few venerated the classical gods of Rome."
+Vrej Nersessian describes Armenia's pre-Christian religion as simply Zoroastrianism.

-The historian of ancient religions Albert de Jong notes that although the Armenians and eastern Georgians (referred to as Iberians by Classical authors) were Zoroastrians prior to their conversion to Christianity, this is not an obvious historic fact to most people.
-It has been vehemently opposed, in particular by Armenian and Georgian scholars, who, as de Jong adds, "prefer to think of the pre‐Christian religions of the Armenians and Georgians as chiefly 'local' or 'indigenous' traditions, which accommodated some Iranian elements".
+Albert de Jong states that although the Armenians and eastern Georgians (Iberians of classical authors) were Zoroastrians prior to their conversion to Christianity, the characterization of those peoples' pre-Christian religion as Zoroastrianism has been vehemently opposed, in particular by Armenian and Georgian scholars, who, de Jong says, "prefer to think of the pre‐Christian religions of the Armenians and Georgians as chiefly 'local' or 'indigenous' traditions, which accommodated some Iranian elements".
 De Jong continues:

 Within this matter, confusion has been created mainly due to the works of historians of Zoroastrianism, who often interpret it as an "identity" dominating all others.
 Furthermore, these same historians employ a very tightly restricted delineation of what is "real" Zoroastrianism.
 This essentialist definition only closely reflects the Sasanian version of Zoroastrianism.
 Many scholars, failing to recognize this fact, have resorted to using this version of the Zoroastrian religion, which is historically and culturally very specific, as a standard by which to consider the evidence for the non-Sasanian versions of Zoroastrianism.
 De Jong adds that this approach is not only anachronistic—for example, it measures Parthian Zoroastrianism to standards that existed only after the fall of the Parthian Empire—but also "anatopistic" in disregarding the probability of zonal developments in Zoroastrianism past the borders of the central regions of the Sasanian Empire.
 Both are existing problems in relation to Armenian (and Georgian) Zoroastrianism.
 Although the extant Zoroastrian evidence from Armenia (and Georgia) is scant and not easy to clarify, it is of major value for questioning the viability of most current methods that assess the history of Zoroastrianism.